-Inhalers will be kept in individual classrooms in a grab bag, unless there is a specific reason why this is not appropriate, which must be documented in the IHCP.
+Inhalers will be kept in individual classrooms in a medical bag, unless there is a specific reason why this is not appropriate, which should be documented.
+Medical bags will be taken with classes to PE lessons and external visits.
 When the pupil needs to take their inhaler, e.g. before a PE lesson, or at break time/lunchtime, the teacher/admin staff should record this on a daily record.
 Where a child increases the number of times they need their inhaler, staff will be alerted to this by the record, and they are able to pass this information onto the parents, so that the 'preventer' inhaler dose can be checked by their GP.

-Pupils are trained how to access and use their inhaler, and the importance of adult supervision.
+Pupils are trained how to access and use their inhaler, and about the importance of adult supervision.
 Pupils should be supervised when they take their inhaler.
-If they have any difficulty, the First Aider should be called to assist.
+If they have any difficulty, a First Aider should be called to assist.